 Other assets: Other assets include beneficiary interests in life insurance policies contributed to the Association and the Association is the owner of these policies.
 These gifts are recorded at current cash surrender value, less any loans outstanding on the policies.
-Cash surrender values of these policies were \$209,743 and \$214,599 at June 30, 2023 and 2022, respectively.
-Other assets also includes sales tax receivable.
+Cash surrender values of these policies were \$189,363 and \$209,743 at June 30, 2024 and 2023, respectively.

-Accounts payable: Accounts payable includes trade payables due to vendors, amounts disbursed by the University on behalf of the Association for payment of various normal operating expenses and amounts due to other associated entities.
+Accounts payable: Accounts payable include trade payables due to vendors and amounts due to associated entities.